-The Asante, an Akan sub-group (see Political and Social Relations), grew powerful during the 18th century by trading slaves captured through raids and warfare for guns.
-The Fante, another Akan sub-group living along the coast, responded to the rise of the Asante by expanding their power over smaller neighboring states (pictured: Asante king, courtesy of Wikimedia).
+The Asante, an Akan sub-group (see p.9 of Political and Social Relations), grew powerful during the 18th century by trading slaves captured through raids and warfare for guns.
+The Fante, another Akan sub-group living along the coast, responded to the rise of the Asante by expanding their power over smaller neighboring states.

-The Asante and the Fante avoided major conflict during the 18th century because neither of them wanted to disrupt a profitable arrangement in which the Fante served as brokers for trade between the

-Asante and the Europeans.
+The Asante and the Fante avoided major conflict during the 18th century because neither of them wanted to disrupt a profitable arrangement in which the Fante served as brokers for trade between the Asante and the Europeans.
 However, by the 19th century the Asante sought direct access to coastal trade and launched a series of invasions into Fante territories.